Jewish culture: History

 By 1931, shortly before The Holocaust, 92% of the World's Jewish population was Ashkenazi in origin.
 Secularism originated in Europe as series of movements that militated for a new, heretofore unheard-of concept called "secular Judaism".
 For these reasons, much of what is thought of by English-speakers and, to a lesser extent, by non-English-speaking Europeans as "secular Jewish culture" is, in essence, the Jewish cultural movement that evolved in Central and Eastern Europe, and subsequently brought to North America by immigrants.

 During the 1940s, the Holocaust uprooted and destroyed most of the Jewish communities living in much of Europe.
 This, in combination with the creation of the State of Israel and the consequent Jewish exodus from Arab lands, resulted in a further geographic shift.

 Defining secular culture among those who practice traditional Judaism is difficult, because the entire culture is, by definition, entwined with religious traditions: the idea of separate ethnic and religious identity is foreign to the Hebrew tradition of an " 'am yisrael".
 (This is particularly true for Orthodox Judaism.)
 Gary Tobin, head of the Institute for Jewish and Community Research, said of traditional Jewish culture:

 The dichotomy between religion and culture doesn't really exist.
 Every religious attribute is filled with culture; every cultural act filled with religiosity.
 Synagogues themselves are great centers of Jewish culture.
 After all, what is life really about?
-Food, relationships, enrichment … So is Jewish life.
+Food, relationships, enrichment ...
+So is Jewish life.
 So many of our traditions inherently contain aspects of culture.
 Look at the Passover Seder — it's essentially great theater.
 Jewish education and religiosity bereft of culture is not as interesting.

 Yaakov Malkin, Professor of Aesthetics and Rhetoric at Tel Aviv University and the founder and academic director of Meitar College for Judaism as Culture in Jerusalem, writes:

 Today very many secular Jews take part in Jewish cultural activities, such as celebrating Jewish holidays as historical and nature festivals, imbued with new content and form, or marking life-cycle events such as birth, bar/bat mitzvah, marriage, and mourning in a secular fashion.
 They come together to study topics pertaining to Jewish culture and its relation to other cultures, in havurot, cultural associations, and secular synagogues, and they participate in public and political action coordinated by secular Jewish movements, such as the former movement to free Soviet Jews, and movements to combat pogroms, discrimination, and religious coercion.
 Jewish secular humanistic education inculcates universal moral values through classic Jewish and world literature and through organizations for social change that aspire to ideals of justice and charity.

-In North America, the secular and cultural Jewish movements are divided into three umbrella organizations: the Society for Humanistic Judaism (SHJ), the Congress of Secular Jewish Organizations (CSJO), and Workmen's Circle.
+In North America, the secular and cultural Jewish movements are divided into three umbrella organizations: the Society for Humanistic Judaism (SHJ), the Congress of Secular Jewish Organizations (CSJO), and The Workers Circle.